 Workers Compensation Lawyers Coalition will also help you file a WC-14 Notice of Claim Form.
 You have one year from when your workplace accident occurred to file a claim and request a hearing with the State Board of Workers Compensation (SBWC).

-Types of Workers Compensation Disputes
+What are the Types of Workers’ Compensation Disputes in Athens?

-There are various types of workers compensation disputes in Athens, GA.
+There are various types of workers’ compensation disputes in Athens, GA.
 These disputes are raised by aggrieved employees seeking benefits after suffering injuries while on the job.
 They include:

 Medical disputes arise when an employer or insurance company denies covering medical expenses, including physical therapy costs, surgery costs, prescription medication, and hospital stays.

-Various disputes may arise from a workers compensation claim in Athens.
+Various disputes may arise from a workers’ compensation claim in Athens.
 They include compensability, disability, the severity of the injury, and average weekly wage disputes.
 You require the help of a reputable Athens law firm to deal with your employer and insurance provider for you to secure a full and fair settlement.

 You can appeal the decision of an insurance company to deny your claim in Georgia.
 Their decision isn’t final.
 Here’s how the appeals process in Georgia works: